sinoct/movie_seat_picker/readme.md

 #### Testing
 You can run the tests for the application using `npm run dev` You can run the linter as well using `npm run lint`

+After this the application should be accessible on `http://localhost:3000`